Fotios Katsikaris: Hapoel Jerusalem

 On June 28, 2017, Katsikaris was hired as the Hapoel Jerusalem head coach.
 However, on November 9, 2017, Katiskaris was fired by Hapoel Jerusalem due to poor results.

 Iberostar Tenerife

 On December 3, 2017, Katsikaris manages his first match with the team of the Canary Islands winning to Real Betis Energía Plus by 87-70.

 Utah Jazz

 In summer 2018, Katsikaris was hired by the Utah Jazz as an assistant coach.

 Gran Canaria

 On June 26, 2019, he has signed 2-year contract with Herbalife Gran Canaria of the Liga ACB.

 Unicaja Malaga

 On January 21, 2021, he has signed with Unicaja Málaga of the Spanish Liga ACB.

+Bàsquet Girona

+On January 24, 2024, he joined Bàsquet Girona of the Spanish Liga ACB due to the bad results of the former coach Salva Camps.
+The team finished 14th at the end of the 2023-2024 season.

 National team coaching career

 Russia

 Katsikaris became the head coach of the senior men's Russian national basketball team in 2012.
 He resigned from coaching Russia in 2013, before coaching the team in any tournaments.

 Greece

 Katsikaris became the head coach of the senior men's Greek national basketball team in June 2014.